Cast: Dennis Bisto, Abby Blankenship, Natara Easter, Ann James, Eleanor Katz,

 Karen Topham, Around the Town Chicago

-what remains in our memories afterward ( besides a deep suspicion of medical science ) is the empathy generated by Ann Sonneville and Abby Blankenship in the roles of the forlorn damsels whose thwarted potential might have brought them peace and contentment in a more enlightened world.
+What remains in our memories afterward (besides a deep suspicion of medical science) is the empathy generated by Ann Sonneville and Abby Blankenship in the roles of the forlorn damsels whose thwarted potential might have brought them peace and contentment in a more enlightened world.

 Mary Shen Barnidge, Windy City Times